Tripura violence: SC directs police not to take any coercive steps against 3 civil society members | Law-Order

 Bhushan had said that the two lawyers and the scribe have been proceeded against by the Tripura police under the UAPA for their social media posts and an FIR has been lodged and a notice under the CrPC has been issued to them.

-The plea alleged targeted political violence against "Muslim minorities" in Tripura in October as also the subsequent efforts by the state to monopolize the flow of information and facts emanating from the affected areas by invoking UAPA provisions against members of civil society including advocates and journalists who have made the effort to bring facts about the targeted violence in the public domain.
+The plea alleged targeted political violence against "Muslim minorities" in Tripura in October as also the subsequent efforts by the state to monopolise the flow of information and facts emanating from the affected areas by invoking UAPA provisions against members of civil society including advocates and journalists who have made the effort to bring facts in relation to the targeted violence in the public domain.

 The three persons have been accused in the FIR lodged at the West Agartala Police Station under the IPC and the UAPA provisions for allegedly disseminating information about communal violence in the state.

-"If the state is allowed to criminalize the very act of fact-finding and reporting -- and that too under the stringent provisions of the UAPA in which anticipatory bail is barred and the idea of bail is a remote possibility -- then the only facts that will come in the public domain are those that are convenient to the state due to the 'chilling effect on the freedom of speech and expression of members of civil society.
-If the quest for truth and reporting thereof itself has criminalized then the victim in the process is the idea of justice," the plea said.
+"If the state is allowed to criminalise the very act of fact finding and reporting -- and that too under the stringent provisions of the UAPA in which anticipatory bail is barred and the idea of bail is a remote possibility -- then the only facts that will come in the public domain are those that are convenient to the state due to the 'chilling effect' on the freedom of speech and expression of members of civil society.
+If the quest for truth and reporting thereof itself is criminalised then the victim in the process is the idea of justice," the plea said.

-It said that around October 14, reports emerged from Bangladesh about the violence against Hindu minorities during Durga Puja on allegations of blasphemy, and "in a perverse counterblast, politically right-wing forces in the state of Tripura started fomenting religious passions against the Muslim minorities".
+It said that around October 14, reports emerged from Bangladesh about the violence against Hindu minorities during Durga Puja on allegations of blasphemy and "in a perverse counterblast, political right wing forces in the state of Tripura started fomenting religious passions against the Muslim minorities".

 "In a targeted and orchestrated manner, there were incidents of arson, looting, and violence on the establishments of Muslim citizens and attacks and burning of mosques at various places in Tripura.
-There was major violence during a rally by right-wing forces such as the Vishwa Hindu Parishad on October 26.
-News of the ensuing violence that followed has been widely reported in international media..," it said.
+There was major violence during a rally by right wing forces such as the Vishwa Hindu Parishad on October 26.
+News of the ensuing violence that followed have been widely reported in international media..," it said.

-Later, a four-member fact-finding team of advocates went to Tripura and based on their interaction with the persons affected by the violence, they put in the public domain a fact-finding report titled "Humanity Under Attack in Tripura #Muslim Lives Matter".
+Later, a four member fact finding team of advocates went to Tripura and on the basis of their interaction with the persons affected by the violence, they put in the public domain a fact finding report titled as "Humanity Under Attack in Tripura #Muslim Lives Matter".

-The report does not exaggerate any of the facts and accurately documents what was learned and seen by the fact-finding team, it said, adding that there were no deaths; therefore no deaths were reported.
+The report does not exaggerate any of the facts and accurately documents what was learnt and seen by the fact finding team, it said, adding that there were no deaths; therefore no deaths were reported.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)